grsLammy/grsLammy/README.md

 - 👀 I’m interested in Blockchain, Web3, Ethereuem, NFT Game, DeFi, DApp etc
 - 🔭 I’m currently working on Blockchain and DApp
-- 👯 I’m looking to collaborate on Web3 Projects
+- 👯 I’m looking to collaborate on Decentralised application Projects
 - 🌱 I’m currently learning the skills to become a Full stack DApp Developer
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about.....everything there is to be
-- 🤔 Hate Frontend, working on it to improve
+- 🤔 Hate Frontend
 - 💬 Ask me about anything
 - 📫 Email: grspro98@gmail.com
-- ⚡ Fun fact: I watch anime and i game alot :)
+- ⚡ Fun fact: I watch anime and i used to game alot :)

 ### Connect with me: